 - The lowlands/Amazon basin (“selva”), i.e. the National Parks (Manu, etc.) and Natural Reserves.

-- The Arequipa region in the South (including the Colca Canyon/Cotahuasi Canyon).
+- The Arequipa region in the South (including the Colca Canyon and the Cotahuasi Canyon).

-The “Departamento de Arequipa” (63,345 km2, with approximately one million inhabitants) is located in the south-western part of the country.
+The “Departamento de Arequipa” – 63,345 km2 (corresponds approximately to the area of West Virginia/half of the area of England) – with approximately 1.4 million inhabitants) is located in the south-western part of the country.
 It is bordered to the north by Ica, Ayacucho and Apurímac, to the south by Moquegua, to the east by Cusco and Puno, and to the west by the Pacific Ocean.

 The ultimate advantages of Arequipa as the ideal venue to learn and practice Spanish are its unique urban atmosphere and its year-round beautiful weather (occasional rain showers and overcast skies may occur between January and March).
 Its moderate altitude (2330 m/7.644 ft.), considerably lower than Cusco (3330 m/10,827 ft.), is such that it should not cause any “soroche” (altitude sickness).
 And not to forget: there are few places in the Hispanic world where Spanish is spoken as beautifully and as correctly as in Arequipa.